Pulau Penang: a Dell of a time

 From the plantation, we went downstream in the value chain to the factory, which processes the pineapple for stores around the world.
 We saw Kroger, Safeway, and Sysco cans.
 Just as the plantation was possibly the first visit to a farm for some of our students, the cannery might well have been their first to a manufacturing facility.
 There, about 1,500 employees process the pineapples, only 15% of which come from CP farms—the remainder from other growers.
 They get about $6 an hour, with free residence in the company dormitories, and we saw the world’s most popular motor vehicle, an F-150 come in to disgorge its cargo.
 One highlight was eating pineapple from a freshly pulled plant (our guide assured us that different provinces have different-tasting pineapples, but fresh may trump pedigree).
 I used to make sweet and sour pork with whole pineapples partly because it was the only known use I had for a machete.
 We had lunch in the factory, in the VIP lunchroom—and you can guess what we had for dessert!!

 On the way back in, we stopped at a project, a new apartment building that our Admission person told me we should see.
 It gave us an idea of the conglomerate nature of CP (it does more than agribusiness).
 It is 150 apartments for rent close to the main Skytrain line.
 The architect told us about the award-winning design, which is meant to evoke Spain—with arches and a multicolor façade.
 The common facilities on the 3rd floor include an outdoor pool that begged for a swim (I resisted).
-I was not surprised by his answer to my question (prompted by what I had seen in Singapore) about urban planning that there was zoning (but nothing like the 20-year-plan has).
+I was not surprised by his answer to my question (prompted by what I had seen in Singapore) about urban planning that there was zoning (but nothing like the 20-year-plan Singapore has).
 You can see it in the hodge-podge architecture around the city, where rich-rich rubs elbows with the slums.

 Our students’ family hosted dinner at the Grand Hyatt, a five-star hotel not far from where we are.
-The dinner was a buffet, with a dessert table any chocoholic could spend a lot of time enjoying; a meat assortment—lambchops, a pork pate, a full range of sea creatures, mango salad—well you can see why I’m in the land of Smiles.
+The dinner was a buffet, with a dessert table any chocoholic could spend a lot of time enjoying; a meat assortment—lamb chops, a pork pate, a full range of sea creatures, mango salad—well you can see why I’m in the land of Smiles.
 And ready for bed.